-In order to improve a dance studio’s credibility with customers and to better attract employees, accreditation may be useful.
-Popular accrediting bodies include the National Association of Schools of Dance, National Office for Arts Accreditation among several others.
+To improve a dance studio’s credibility with customers and to better attract employees, accreditation may be useful.
+Popular accrediting bodies include the National Association of Schools of Dance, National Office for Arts Accreditation, etc.

 Coming up with a good business idea and having the skills to run it are one thing, but getting the funding to start a dance studio is another.
-The cost to start a dance studio is relatively small, however funding can be difficult as a majority of expenses are for renovations to the building.
-In order to get a loan, the borrower(s) will need to have good credit and be able invest 15-25% of their money towards the total start-up costs.
+The cost to start a dance studio is relatively small; however, funding can be difficult as a majority of expenses are for renovations to the building.
+In order to get a small business loan, the borrower(s) will need to have good credit and be able to invest 15-25% of personal savings towards the total start-up costs.

-Marketing is an ongoing activity for dance studios.
+Marketing your studio’s grand opening is important, but thought will be needed for ongoing marketing campaigns.
 Not only does marketing bring in new students, but as studios start up new classes and programs, they need to market those to build enrollment, too.
 Marketing techniques can involve everything from social media marketing to print advertising and even radio advertising.
 Marketing costs will vary depending on the type of activity being performed.

-Additionally, if there is a health or fitness club that isn’t offering dance classes, this could be an opportunity to work together and cross market each facilities classes.
+Additionally, if there is a health or fitness club that isn’t offering dance classes, this could be an opportunity to work together and cross-market each facility’s classes.

 A dance studio needs several insurance policies to be fully covered:

-- General liability insurance protects the business in case anyone, like a dancer or a family member, is injured while on the property.
+- General liability insurance protects the business if anyone, like a dancer or a family member, is injured while on the property.
 This type of policy can cover expenses like legal fees or medical bills.

 - Worker’s compensation insurance helps to cover expenses like medical bills or lost wages if an employee is ever hurt while on the job.